 Nave (central part)

-The nave or central part of the Church, without the Chancel’s arch, was 19.90 meters long and 14,60 meters wide.
+The nave or central part of the Church (without the Chancel’s arch) was 19.90 meters long and 14,60 meters wide.
 Two archways stood on 19 marble columns along the central axis of the church, separating the nave in three aisles.
 As is the case of all early Christian basilicas in the Dodecanese, and within the tradition of hellenistic monuments, the colonnade is not interrupted by another orthogonal aisle to form a T, as is the case in most churches nowadays.
 The central aisle was twice as wide as the side aisles and at a slightly higher level.
 The colonnades stood upon cube shaped marble pedestals that were probably taken from another Roman monument.
-Some pedestals are indented because of railings.
+Some pedestals are indented due to the existence of parapets.
 The columns were 2,06 meters high with an engraved cross.
 The column capitals were of Ionic order.
 Only one such column still remains on the site of the Aghios Ioannis basilica, while the others have been transported to other churches in the wider area.
 The columns supported arches made of adobe or limestone.
 Numerous windows on the walls above the arches let the sunlight into the church.
 The balcony had the same length as the nave so one must imagine a two-storey building with a tiled v-shaped roof.